 Sev (Omapodi / Ompodi) is a very popular savoury snack across India made with chickpea flour, spices and then deep fried until crispy.
 Served as a teatime/evening snack, they also make for a great savoury during festival times.
 This is a variation made with Ragi Flour (Finger Millet Flour) and is equally tasty and delicious as the original one.
 Sev known to be crispy, a bit of rice flour is added to Ragi to retain the crispiness.

 Ragi has been a staple food for centuries in many countries.
 Originating from Africa, the crop easily grows in harsh weather conditions, making it a wonderful cereal for our Indian climate.
-Not just being ancient, Ragi is a rich source of many nutrients – primarily its high Calcium content and gluten free characteristic.
-It is only of those few cereals that does not undergo processing and hence consumed whole.
+Not just being ancient, Ragi is a rich source of many nutrients – primarily its high Calcium content and gluten-free characteristic.
+It is only of those few cereals that do not undergo processing and hence consumed whole.
 It has been a staple cereal in states like Karnataka, Tamil Nadu and Maharashtra.
-With multiple health benefits it is a wonderful grain well suited for growing kids, diabetics and for normal adults too in maintaining good health.
+With multiple health benefits, it is a wonderful grain well suited for growing kids, diabetics and normal adults too in maintaining good health.

 - 1 Cup Ragi Flour